astralfrontier/astralfrontier.org-OLD/src/fiction/dance-of-light.md

 "What if they are wrong and the attack is on its way?" he asked.
 This much I could understand.

+Jedi are guided by their feelings.
+That was the lesson I learned.
-When I practiced with the masters, I felt good.
+And when I practiced with the masters, I felt good.
 I could sense their praise, their criticism, before they said it.
 I learned faster listening to my own feelings as our blades clashed, than I ever would from spoken instruction.